 A recent accident occurring in Ulster highlights the ways that car and truck drivers often fail to drive safely around motorcycles.
 Two vehicles, a Jeep and a Harley, were traveling east on State Route 28 immediately before the collision, with the Jeep in the left lane and the Harley in the right.
 In order to get around a driver who was turning left from the left lane of traffic, the Jeep merged into the right lane, colliding with the Harley.
 The rider of the Harley was airlifted by helicopter to Albany Medical Center with pains to his chest, while the occupants of the Jeep did not report any injuries.

-If you or someone you love experiences injuries resulting from a motorcycle accident in New York, seek the compensation to which you may be entitled for your injuries by contacting the knowledgeable and determined Hudson Valley motorcycle accident lawyers at Ingber & Provost for a consultation on your case at 845-733-2720, with convenient office locations in Bloomingburg, Poughkeepsie, and Pine Bush.
+If you or someone you love experiences injuries resulting from a motorcycle accident in New York, seek the compensation to which you may be entitled for your injuries by contacting the knowledgeable and determined Hudson Valley motorcycle accident lawyers at Ingber & Provost for a consultation on your case at 845-733-2720, with convenient office locations in Bloomingburg, Poughkeepsie, and Melville.